-Have you ever been to the grocery store and bought 10 items you didn’t need?
+Have you ever been to the grocery store and bought ten items you didn’t need?
 Are you tired of pitching leftover food?
 If so, make a grocery list and stick to it.

 Before you head to the grocery store, make a list of items you need.
 Do not derive from that list when you get to the market.
 This is another great way to stick to your budget while and save time when wandering through the store.

 Do you even know what’s in your pantry?
 If not, it’s time to take inventory.
 See what you have and then make a recipe out of it.
-There are countless apps that help you figure out a meal with ingredients you already have.
+Countless apps help you figure out a meal with ingredients you already have.

 Get creative and make something new.
 No need to waste unused items.

 You know that walking can be good for your health, but did you know it can help with your budget as well?
 If you live close to a convenience store, work, or your friend’s house, take a walk and save on gas.

 Even if you can just save $10 a month on gas, that could be a big win for your budget.